 APOLLO – Apollo is a chain of bookstores that offers a loyalty program to its loyal customers called the Apollo Club.
 Program members can earn bonus points for each purchase, which they can redeem for discounts on future purchases.

 EURONICS – Euronics is an electronics retailer in Estonia that offers a loyalty program whose members can earn bonus points for every purchase, which can be redeemed in the Euronics gift bank.

-E-MAILMARKETING
+EMAILMARKETING